Croissant Diet, Theory of Obesity and Raising Low PUFA Pigs: 16

 Brad Marshall: And so at that point, my metabolic rate was 2200 calories a day, and that’s… I always did it about the same time of day, sitting on my couch, same spot, and it measures your heart rate, so same heart rate, trying to control all the variables.
 So I was getting consistently around 2200 calories a day.
 And then after I started taking the oil, within a few weeks, my metabolic rate actually went up to around 2500 to 2600 calories a day, and it stayed there.
 That was pretty consistent.
 And I was like, “That’s cool.”
 By inhibiting this enzyme and saturating my body fat, I definitely changed my basic metabolic rate.
 And I’m like, “That’s awesome.”
 But then the holidays came.
 Despite the higher metabolic rate, I managed to pack on a few pounds during the holidays while eating with my family.
 My whole family loves eating so we ate a lot.[laughter]

 Brad Marshall: And so then, anyways, the holidays go by.
 Okay, so it’s January second or third, or whatever.
-I went back to my… What I call my stearic acid macro-dosing diet, which is, basically, I’m trying to get all my… I’m trying to do… Get all my calories in one single big meal, and it’s a very high stearic acid-based meal, to try to… Because I knew that I had fixed my body fat and now I was like, “Okay, now let’s see what happens if I add to this,” the dietary stearic acid, which I think has its own separate effects from your stored body fats, and I think they’re probably synergistic, right?
+I went back to my… What I call my stearic acid macro-dosing diet, which is, basically, I’m trying to get all my… I’m trying to do… Get all my calories in one single big meal, and it’s a very high stearic acid-based meal (like the special croissant diet recipe), to try to… Because I knew that I had fixed my body fat and now I was like, “Okay, now let’s see what happens if I add to this,” the dietary stearic acid, which I think has its own separate effects from your stored body fats, and I think they’re probably synergistic, right?
 And so I do this big feast meal, and on my blog, if you look for the article Stearic Acid Macro-Dosing, you can see the kind of meal that I’m talking about.
 I do this big feast meal and then the next morning, my metabolic rate was at 2800 degrees.
 And I was like, “Cool, that’s the highest I’ve ever measured.”
 And then between the feast days I do a fast day, that’s the whole gambit of this.
 It’s like a weight loss diet, and it’s like you’re feasting every other day to keep your metabolic rate high, and then you fast to lose weight in between.
 And so, on the fasting day, my metabolic rate went up to 2900 degrees.
 And then on the third… And then that evening…

 Cheryl McColgan: Wow.